 When traveling, disposable masks are a must.
 Masks are meant for one-time use since all environments are not the same.

-When I planned my trip and looked at my mask options on Safeguard19’s website, I noticed there were several types of masks available.
+When I planned my trip and looked at my mask options online, I noticed there were several types of masks available.

 For travel, I recommend having everyday disposable masks, called “civilian masks” and one pack of KN95 4-ply masks.